currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-list/phone-list.component.ts" region="getphones" title="app/phone-list/phone-list.component.ts">
 </code-example>

-Now you need to downgrade the Angular component so you can use it in AngularJS.
+Now you need to downgrade the Currin component so you can use it in AngularJS.
-Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Angular component.
+Instead of registering a component, you register a `phoneList` *directive*, a downgraded version of the Currin component.

 The `as angular.IDirectiveFactory` cast tells the TypeScript compiler that the return value of the `downgradeComponent` method is a directive factory.